 The Fujifilm X-E1 is a mirrorless interchangeable lens camera that was revealed to the public in September 2012 and is equipped with an APS-C sensor.
 It offers a resolution of 16 megapixel.

-The Fujifilm X-E1 has a Camera Elo of 1537.
+Is the Fujifilm X-E1 a good camera?
+The X-E1 has a Camera Elo of 1537.
 This rating puts the X-E1 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the X-E1 also falls below average. – Well, the Fujifilm X-E1 is more than 6 years old, and there have been many other good digital cameras released since 2012.
+In terms of its sensor size category (APS cameras), the X-E1 also ranks below average. – Well, the Fujifilm X-E1 is more than 6 years old, and there have been many other good digital cameras released since 2012.

 |Mirrorless system camera|

 |16 MP, APS-C Sensor|